New York Knicks: How Jeremy Lin Could Actually Win the NBA MVP

 What Lin and the Knicks need to realize is that steeper competition is ahead.
 Thus far, their statement wins have come against an inconsistent Los Angeles Lakers team and the aging Dallas Mavericks.
 The past nine games have been relatively easy, but if this squad can keep it up, you simply can't count out Lin when MVP votes are tallied at the end of the season.

 People love an underdog story, and if Lin can continue his incredible run he’ll be in line to complete the dark horse story of a lifetime with the NBA’s most coveted honor.

 This isn’t all about Lin, however, as he’s going to have to capture the award away from a group of worthy adversaries.

 Lin is being portrayed as the ultimate good guy, so maybe it’s fitting that he’ll have to conquer LeBron James, perceived by many as one of the biggest villains in sports, to win the award.

-If over the next few months Lin gets lost in the New York shuffle, his MVP candidacy will drop back down to nonexistence, and one of the other contenders will claim the prize.
+If over the next few months Lin gets lost in the New York shuffle, his candidacy will drop back down to nonexistence, and one of the other contenders will claim the prize.

 What is the duplicate article?